Hillary Clinton Will Run For President In 2020, 'Wall Street Journal' Predicts

 The publication predicts that the 2016 presidential candidate and former secretary of state is ready to go back to her 1994 self, as she reinvents herself as a universal-health-care-promoting progressive, much like she reinvented herself in the past, switching between being a moderate and a progressive, being pro-gay marriage and anti-gay marriage, pro-death penalty and anti-death penalty.

-In 2020, the Wall Street Journal predicts, Clinton will “come out swinging,” since she is now perceived as a through and through Democrat, an experienced partisan determined to win against Donald Trump in 2020, and therefore make up for the 2016 election loss in her and in the eyes of her supporters.
+In 2020, the Wall Street Journal predicts, Clinton will “come out swinging,” since she is now perceived as a through and through Democrat, an experienced partisan determined to win against Donald Trump in 2020, and therefore make up for the 2016 election loss in hers and in the eyes of her supporters.

 I mean… https://t.co/TKnf5tlFSL